-4) 10-sentence rule: If the main headline or subheading suggest thematic relevance or the heading/subheading consist of 5 words or less, please read the first 10 sentences of the article.
-After you have read them, decide if they contain an indication as to whether the article as a whole addresses the present or future actual or desirable public role of religion in the country's societal life.
+3) 10-sentence rule: If the main headline or subheading suggest such a thematic reference or the heading/subheading consist of 5 words or less, please read the first 10 sentences of the item/article.
+After you have read them, decide if they contain an indication as to whether the item/article as a whole addresses the present or future actual or desirable public role of religion in the country's societal life.

-The article must, at least in part and implicitly, be clearly identifiable to a reader as (a) thematically, (b) temporally and (c) geographically relevant to our study.
+The article thus must, at least in part and implicitly, clearly identifiable to a reader as (a) thematically, (b) temporally and (c) geographically relevant.